icon-project/icon-service/docs/governance_score_api.md

 ## addToScoreBlackList

-* Adds a new SCORE address to the black list that causes fatal problems.
+* Adds a new SCORE address to the black list that caused fatal problems.
+* SCOREs in the block list will not be invoked afterward.
-* Only the owner can call this function.
+* Only the owner of the Governance SCORE can call this function.

 ### Parameters